Bokerchain/Boker/go-ethereum/README.md

 | `abigen` | Source code generator to convert Ethereum contract definitions into easy to use, compile-time type-safe Go packages.
 It operates on plain [Ethereum contract ABIs](https://github.com/ethereum/wiki/wiki/Ethereum-Contract-ABI) with expanded functionality if the contract bytecode is also available.
 However it also accepts Solidity source files, making development much more streamlined.
 Please see our [Native DApps](https://github.com/ethereum/go-ethereum/wiki/Native-DApps:-Go-bindings-to-Ethereum-contracts) wiki page for details. |

-## Starting up your Boker Chain nodes
+## Starting up your Bokerchain nodes

 ### 1、Initialize with genesis.json
 	geth --datadir "/projects/ethereum/geth/node" init genesis.json